Layr-Labs/eigenlayer-contracts/docs/core/DelegationManager.md

 )
     external
     onlyWhenNotPaused(PAUSED_ENTER_WITHDRAWAL_QUEUE)
-    returns (bytes32 withdrawalRoot)
+    returns (bytes32[] memory withdrawalRoots)
 ```

 `undelegate` can be called by a Staker to undelegate themselves, or by a Staker's delegated Operator (or that Operator's `delegationApprover`).
-Undelegation (i) queues a withdrawal on behalf of the Staker for all their delegated shares, and (ii) decreases the Operator's delegated shares according to the amounts and strategies being withdrawn.
+Undelegation (i) queues withdrawals on behalf of the Staker for all their delegated shares, and (ii) decreases the Operator's delegated shares according to the amounts and strategies being withdrawn.

-If the Staker has active shares in either the `EigenPodManager` or `StrategyManager`, they are removed while the withdrawal is in the queue.
+If the Staker has active shares in either the `EigenPodManager` or `StrategyManager`, they are removed while the withdrawal is in the queue - and an individual withdrawal is queued for each strategy removed.

-The withdrawal can be completed by the Staker after `withdrawalDelayBlocks`, and does not require the Staker to "fully exit" from the system -- the Staker may choose to receive their shares back in full once the withdrawal is completed (see [`completeQueuedWithdrawal`](#completequeuedwithdrawal) for details).
+The withdrawals can be completed by the Staker after `withdrawalDelayBlocks`.
+This does not require the Staker to "fully exit" from the system -- the Staker may choose to receive their shares back in full once withdrawals are completed (see [`completeQueuedWithdrawal`](#completequeuedwithdrawal) for details).

 Note that becoming an Operator is irreversible!
 Although Operators can withdraw, they cannot use this method to undelegate from themselves.